What Causes Vomiting and Diarrhea?

 Viral or bacterial infections are often to blame.
 You usually catch the stomach flu if you eat or drink food or water that is contaminated with infections (caused by bacteria, viruses or parasites).
 You can also catch it if you come in contact with a person who is unwell, such as by breathing in vomit particles that spray into the air (they can fly as far as 10 feet!).

-Other names for gastrointestinal infections include – gastro, food poisoning, travelers’ diarrhea, stomach bug, stomach flu, gastro distress, gastro flu, norovirus, and Montezuma’s revenge.
+Other names for gastrointestinal infections include – gastro, food poisoning, travelers’ diarrhea, stomach bug, stomach flu, gastro distress, gastro flu, norovirus, Montezuma’s revenge, and gastroenteritis.

-An average male can lose up to 3.2 QT (3 L) of fluid during a case of the stomach flu*!
-This loss of fluid and electrolytes causes mild to moderate dehydration.
+An average male can lose up to 3 L of fluid during a case of the stomach flu*!
+This loss of water and electrolytes causes mild to moderate dehydration.

-*Mild dehydration, 4% fluid deficit, in a 176 lbs adult
+*Mild dehydration, 4% fluid deficit, in a 80 kilos adult

 Dehydration is the biggest health risk associated with the stomach flu and can occur more quickly for small babies, children, and the elderly.
 If dehydration becomes severe, you can end up in the hospital on a fluid drip.